elasticluster/elasticluster/roles/ceph.notes-on-deployment.rst

 The easiest way to create a working keyring is to create it on one of the node and then copying it in the correct locations of the various nodes.
 This is what I've done, and it work.
-I am pretty sure that I'm copying *more* information than the necessary though...
+I am pretty sure that I'm copying *more* stuff than the necessary though...

-Since a ceph cluster needs at least one monitor node, I am creating the keyring in the monitor node and then copying the file to the other nodes.
+Since a ceph cluster needs at least one monitor node, I am creating the keyring in the first monitor node and then copying the file to the other nodes.

 Setting up the monitor node
 ---------------------------